top of page

 Photo courtesy: W.A.
 Cawthorne, State Library of NSW

-An on-going project of the Society is the development of posters on significant families who have resided in the Yankalilla District in the past.
+An on-going project of the Society is the development of folders on people and families who have resided in the Yankalilla District in the past.
 These folders are on open shelves in the Yankalilla Library and can be consulted by anyone interested in the history of any of these families.

 People are also encouraged to supply the Society with extra information which can be added to the folders.